Chiafalo v. Washington (2020)

 How to Conduct a Moot Court or a Mini-Moot Court:

-• All Street Law Case Summaries include case facts, issues, relevant constitutional provisions/statutes/precedents, arguments for each side, and decision.
+All Street Law Case Summaries include the following sections: case facts, issues, relevant constitutional provisions/statutes/precedents, arguments for each side, and the decision.
 They have been reviewed by both legal experts and educators and are ready for classroom use.